 From 8 to 12, it is also perfectly possible to learn the violin with good results.
 It just might not be as quick and miraculous as with younger children.
 Well-known virtuosi did start in that range.

-- musical: Let’s not forget that particularity of the violin is its repertoire.
+- Musical difficulties: Let’s not forget that particularity of the violin is its repertoire.
 When someone starts the guitar, usually it is pop, folk, and not classical music.
 And it is, of course, easier both technically and musically.
 The violin is more known to be at ease with classical music.
 This means that the technic to acquire is harder and the requirement in musical expression and comprehension is more complex as well.
 That is a lot of a difference between strumming an E chord on the guitar and interpreting a Sonata by Bach, even an easy one.
 So, when you start the violin as an adult, beware of that.
 Some musical genres are definitely easier than others, and pick the right for you.
 There are plenty of tunes to be played as a pop, Irish, rock, bluegrass violinist that will give quicker results and far less frustration than a plain classical violin, especially for adults.
 Unless you intend to play classical violin solely, which is taught in many schools.
 So prepare for a long journey and pack more patience, but it can be done if you really want it.

-- social: Yes, the last aspect to consider is social.
+- Social difficulties: Yes, the last aspect to consider is social.
 The times we live in prefer quick and instant results.
 Playing the violin cannot be bought and brought back home, even with millions.
 If you learn the violin as an adult, you will need to delay gratification; there is nowhere around it.
 It requires a part of patience, humility, time, effort: it is not cool.
 But those values are timeless, and results, provided you’ve given the effort, will eventually come and stay.
 You will be a better person.
 So you will decide to learn the violin, dream about it, decide whether to buy or rent one.
 Should you brag about it?
 People around you might discourage you about it, or they will laugh and talk about cats meowing, or expect that you play them a tune already.
 So this is the social part to overcome: if you start the violin as an adult, you will be different and show the world your difference.
 Be at ease with it; be prepared.
 Maybe wait a bit before you tell everybody about it so you can play something nice to them and impress your friends.

-Is the violin really difficult?
+Is the violin really a difficult instrument?

 Read our articles comparing the violin with the piano and the guitar for more insights.
 But, in a nutshell, as there are no frets nor keys, the fingers have to be perfectly placed on the violin fingerboard to make a good sound that is in tune.
 You just not press a key or strum a note on the violin: the bow arm (right arm) has to perform a perfect gesture to give a good sound, and it takes time.
-So yes, the micro placements of the left hand, together with the steady gesture of the right arm makes it more difficult than most instruments.
+So yes, the micro placements of the left hand, together with the steady gesture of the right arm make it more difficult than most instruments.
 And adults are maybe more prone to be discouraged with slow progress than children.
 But difficulty alone shouldn’t deter you; see below what to expect when you start the violin as an adult.

 What an adult violin beginner should do